Northern Lights School is inspired by Waldorf education.

 Waldorf is an education for the head, heart and hands.

-The daily program moves between activities for the hands with practical life skills and play; activities for the heart and social/emotional skills; and activities for the head and cultural development.
+The daily program moves between practical life skills and play for the hands; the arts for the heart and social/emotional skills; and academics for the head and cultural development.

 Waldorf inspired education meets the child as an individual, allowing the unfolding of each child’s unique human spirit.